GC-public-projects/AuthuiFirestoreDemo/README.md

 - targetedUserData : Behaves too like a state but as it is collected from a flow, it is not updated in real time.
 So in order to see the changes done to it, (if the targeted use is also authenticated) the screens needs to be left and reached again.

+- nickName, modifyNickName, age, modifyAge : Linked to the textFields to create the userData

 #### Composable content
 - in package "screens"
 - create Kotlin class/file named "ProfileScreen"